amnshrestha/openFace-mac-installation-wiki/Home.md

 [Mac](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Mac-Installation)

-[Docker image](https://hub.docker.com/r/benbuleong/openface-cambridge/) Might not be the latest version, but easy to use as no installation needed
+[Docker image](https://hub.docker.com/r/benbuleong/openface-cambridge/) Somewhat outdated version, but easy to use as no installation needed

 ## Use